Film / New Police Story

 - Hypercompetent Sidekick: Nicholas Tse's character Frank begins as this, but as Chan wakes up from his Heroic B.S.O.D. he overshadows Frank by a long shot.

-- Kick the Dog: Joe shoots a teammate for surrendering when the cops bring his parents to confront them.
+- Kick the Dog: Joe shoots Max for surrendering when the cops bring his parents to confront them.

 - Murder Simulators: The bank robbers plan their heists and traps using computer games.